-All students applying to the 3-semester LPN CAS will be required to obtain a 2.65 GPA in prerequisite courses and score 65 or higher on the TEAS test.
-Applications to LPN-CAS are accepted in fall beginning at 9:00am on the last Monday of November through 5:00pm on Friday of that week.
+All students applying to the 3-semester LPN CAS will be required to obtain a 2.65 GPA in prerequisite courses, score 65 or higher on the TEAS test, and score 30 points or higher on the application.
+Applications to LPN-CAS are accepted in fall beginning at 9:00 a.m. on the last Monday of November through 5:00 p.m. on Friday of that week.
 Applications received after this date and time will not be accepted for this application cycle.
 LPN courses start each spring semester.
 Please see the Nursing Department for more detailed information on the application process.

 All students applying to the 5-semester ASRN program will be required to have all four RN prerequisites completed with a 2.75 GPA.
-Students are required to get a 70% or higher on the TEAS test.
+Students are required to get a 70% or higher on the TEAS test and achieve 65 points or higher on application to be eligible.
 ASRN cohorts start in both fall and spring.
 The 5-semester Associate of Science Registered Nursing program accepts applications twice a year in the fall beginning at 9:00am on the last Monday of November through 5:00pm on Friday of that week and in the spring beginning at 9:00am the last Monday of April through 5:00pm on Friday of that week.
 Late applications will not be accepted for this application cycle.
 Please see the Nursing department for more detailed information on the application process.